-Walmart Shares Skyrocket As Retailer Moves Into e-Commerce, Reports Best Sales Growth In A Decade
+Walmart Shares Skyrocket As Retailer Moves Into E-Commerce, Reports Best Sales Growth In A Decade

 — CBS News (@CBSNews) August 16, 2018

-Walmart has been consistently ramping up their efforts to compete with Jeff Bezos and Amazon’s worldwide operations according to CNBC — of particular note their purchase of Indian e-commerce establishment Flipkart in a $16 billion deal that saw a lot of consumer power placed in Walmart’s hands.
+Walmart has been consistently ramping up their efforts to compete with Jeff Bezos and Amazon’s worldwide operations, according to CNBC — of particular note their purchase of Indian e-commerce establishment Flipkart in a $16 billion deal that saw a lot of consumer power placed in Walmart’s hands.
 In addition to this, Walmart made an agreement with Lord & Taylor that would see a slew of new merchandise hitting Walmart store shelves both in physical form and via their online portals.

 Like so many competitors in the retail sector, Walmart is facing increasing upward pressure on their bottom line caused by economic stressors primarily related to trucking and transport of their consumer goods.
-The rising cost of gasoline and diesel as well as a rising dearth of long-haul truck drivers in the transportation job pool have contributed to increasing delivery costs.
-Tough talk by President Donald Trump on the imminent possibility of increased import tariffs may also cut into retailer’s bottom line, particularly those with strong ties to international trade — both Amazon and Walmart brands being potential affected.
+The rising cost of gasoline and diesel, as well as a rising dearth of long-haul truck drivers in the transportation job pool, have contributed to increased delivery costs.
+Tough talk by President Donald Trump on the imminent possibility of increased import tariffs may also cut into retailers’ bottom line, particularly those with strong ties to international trade — both Amazon and Walmart brands being potentially affected.

-Mitigation strategies are currently being discussed and are being considered for implementation in response to any such tariff actions according to Walmart CFO Brett Biggs.
+Mitigation strategies are currently being discussed and are being considered for implementation in response to any such tariff actions, according to Walmart CFO Brett Biggs.

 “While we know questions persist about tariffs, the potential future impact is difficult to quantify… We are closely monitoring the tariff discussions and are actively working on mitigation strategies, particularly in light of potentially escalating duties.”